-There are currently many laws in place in Montgomery County, Delaware County, and Philadelphia, PA that protect your rights as a worker, such as the Family and Medical Leave Act which allows up to 12 weeks of unpaid time off from work for certain workers under certain circumstances.
+There are currently many laws in place in Montgomery County, Delaware County, and Philadelphia, PA that protect your rights as a worker, such as the Family and Medical Leave Act, which allows up to 12 weeks of unpaid time off from work for certain workers, under certain circumstances.

-You’re also protected by the Pennsylvania Wage Payment and Collection Law which regulates how and when an employer must pay employees.
+You’re also protected by the Pennsylvania Wage Payment and Collection Law, which regulates how and when an employer must pay employees.
 Employers frequently fail to understand their responsibility under these laws and fail to follow them properly, and because of this, you need a skilled employment attorney to bring light to their failure to follow the law.

-It is also unlawful for your employer to take action against you for making a good faith complaint about any of the categories below or speaking on behalf of a co-worker who was discriminated against for any of those reasons.
+What’s more, it’s also unlawful for your employer to take action against you for making a good faith complaint in regards to your race, gender, age, or religious beliefs, or speaking on behalf of a co-worker who was discriminated against for any of those reasons as well.

 Firing or disciplining an employee for complaining about unlawful discrimination is called “retaliation” and is prohibited by law.
 However, the complaint must specifically mention the legal factor (i.e., race, religion, etc.).
-If you merely complain that something was “unfair” without specifically stating it was due to one of those legal factors, then you will not have a claim for retaliation.
+If you merely complain that something was “unfair” without explicitly stating it was due to one of those legal factors, then you will not have a claim for retaliation.
 The wrongful termination and employment attorneys at Silver & Silver want to hear your case and pursue your claim, today.